Peggy Sue has the chance to do it all again…

-The recently separated, Peggy Sue faints at a school reunion and wakes up back in time.
-She discovers she’s about to turn 18 and in a rocky on-off relationship with her future soon to be ex-husband.
+Peggy Sue faints and then wakes up back in time discovering she’s in a rocky on-off relationship with her future soon to be ex-husband.

 In addition, the drama is played out in more emotional scenes.
 These strong emotions were also wonderfully and credibly portrayed by Turner in some compelling scenes.
 We see and feel Peggy Sue’s intense happiness on seeing her younger sister (Sofia Coppola) and her mother (Barbara Harris).
 We share her strong sadness as she hears her grandmother’s voice once more.
 We understand (and envy) how she felt when rehearing a voice and seeing her family in heart wrenching scenes.